payments industry landscape

 Real-time payments

 More than 80% of in-store transactions today are non-cash.
-This is an increasing shift towards non-cash payment options, and over the decades, the payment industry has worked to reduce significantly, if not eliminate, the hassle around card payments.
+There is an increasing shift towards non-cash payment options, and over the decades, the payment industry has worked to significantly reduce, if not eliminate, the hassle around card payments.
 One particular focus is the speed at which non-cash payments are settled.
 Cash transactions are settled then and there.
 The merchant has the cash in hand!

-The process of card payments settling, with the funds transferred to the merchants’ account, take almost three days at their fastest pace.
+The process of card payment settlement, with the funds transferred to the merchant’s account, takes almost three days at their fastest pace.

 Buy Now Pay Later

-So far, the industry is fascinated with the business prospect of buy now pay later.
+So far, the industry is fascinated with the prospect of buying now and paying later.
 Consumers can make a purchase now and pay for it later.
 It has led to expansion in sales among businesses offering this option and has given consumers the freedom to make purchases they were unable to before without the pertinent credit checks.
 It is effectively a new form of unregulated and unreported credit.

 However, more underlying negatives of this product will be amplified as overall credit conditions begin to tighten and regulators, such as the Consumer Financial Protection Bureau, among others, start to take notice.
 Buy now pay later promotes buyers to enter into a debt trap where they end up spending more than they may be able to afford and initiate an ongoing liability in their name without notifying any credit reporting agency.